With DARAPRIM Direct, your patients will have a dedicated DARAPRIM Direct Care Coordinator to assist them through every step.

 *Limitations apply.
-Maximum benefit of up to $5,000 per month, with a $15,000 annual cap per calendar year.
+Maximum benefit of up to $13,500 per fill max, with a $25,000 annual cap per rolling calendar year.
+Available only through participating pharmacies.
 See full Copay Terms and Conditions below.

 DARAPRIM® (pyrimethamine) is indicated for the treatment of toxoplasmosis when used conjointly with a sulfonamide.

 DARAPRIM is contraindicated in patients with known hypersensitivity to pyrimethamine or to any component of the formulation and in patients with documented megaloblastic anemia due to folate deficiency.

 Potential for folate deficiency: Dosage required for toxoplasmosis treatment approaches the toxic level.
 If signs of folate deficiency develop, reduce the dosage or discontinue the drug according to patient response.
 Administer folinic acid (leucovorin) at 5-15 mg per day until normal hematopoiesis is restored.

 Carcinogenic potential: Data indicates that pyrimethamine may be carcinogenic.

 Pyrimethamine is excreted in human milk.
 Because of the potential for serious adverse reactions in nursing infants from pyrimethamine, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Keep out of the reach of infants and children: Deaths in pediatric patients have been reported after accidental ingestion.